 Anastasia Samoylova, FloodZone, Steidl, 2019

-Silvery waves slosh at the ornate jetty of Vizcaya, the Renaissance-style museum on Miami’s Biscayne Bay.
-They spill gently over the patterned marble deck, and spread around the feet of a woman with a camera.
+Silvery waves slosh at the ornate jetty of Vizcaya, a Renaissance-style museum on Miami’s Biscayne Bay.
+They spill gently over the patterned deck and spread around the feet of a woman with a camera.
 The sea is coming.
-Perhaps not today, but it iscoming.
-In the lush surrounding gardens the neck of a carved stone swan was broken by Hurricane Irma.
+Perhaps not today, but it is coming.
+In the lush surrounding gardens, the neck of a carved stone swan was broken by Hurricane Irma.
 A minor loss, given the many lives taken by the water and wind as they swept in from the southeast.

 When a hurricane approaches, the air tingles.
 The sea does strange things.
-In minutes the sky may turn from azure blue to slate grey.
+In minutes, the sky can turn from azure blue to slate gray.
 Turbulence comes out of nowhere.
-You can picture what follows and many photographers do, but you will find no images of catastrophe on these pages.
-Anastasia Samoylova is looking for other things, the subtler signs of what awaits the populations that cluster along shorelines.
-From the Southern United States, her project will move outwards.
-What is it to live day-by-day on a climatic knife-edge?
+You can picture what follows, and many photographers do, but you will find no images of catastrophe in Anastasia Samoylova’s “FloodZone.”
+She is looking for other things, the subtler signs of what awaits the populations that cluster along shorelines.
+What is it to live day by day on a climatic knife’s edge?
 What psychological state does it demand?
-Hurricanes are sudden and violent; sea level rise is insidious and creeping.
+Hurricanes are sudden and violent; sea-level rise is insidious and creeping.
 The low-level dread of slow change, and the shock of sudden extremes.
 Climate and weather.